Urban Art: Vandalism or Worthwhile Investment?

 Prior to her current focus on marketing strategy, she founded and ran her own art advisory firm in London, founded Katapult Coaching for Artists, an online business that...

 Tony “Rubin” Sjöman

 Manhattan based mural and studio artist Tony “Rubin” Sjöman (b.1975) has painted all over the world and his works have been shown in galleries throughout the US and Europe.

 Sjöman’s roots are in Finland and Sweden and he draws inspiration from his Scandinavian heritage for his complex abstract...

-Based in New York, Muys is the Head of Fine Art & Collections Management at AIG’s Private Client Group.
-She oversees all aspects of risk management for AIG’s insurance portfolio of art, jewelry, cars, wine and collectibles.
-Working with a team of seasoned professionals, she provides collections related loss prevention and collection care services to policyholders, ensures that...
+Muys Snijders is the Head of Art Services at Private Client Select Insurance Services (formerly AIG’s Private Client Group) based in New York.
+She oversees all aspects of risk management for Private Client Select’s insurance portfolio of art, jewelry, cars, wine and collectibles.
+Working with a team of seasoned professionals, she provides collections related loss prevention and collection...